pratyush19/pixyll/_posts/2016-09-19-algorithm-parameters-tuning.md

 k_best = SelectkBest(f_classif, k=k)
 k_best.fit_transform(features, labels)
 ```

-After selecting the k or x best features, we now implement **dimensionality reduction**  used to reduce the dimensions of the features.
-I'm not going into detail of [PCA](http://scikit-learn.org/stable/modules/decomposition.html#pca) but just giving a brief introduction and its implementation using sklearn.

 ## Principal Component Analysis (PCA)
+We now implement **dimensionality reduction** (or, [PCA](http://scikit-learn.org/stable/modules/decomposition.html#pca)  used to reduce the dimensions of the features.
+I'm not going into detail of PCA but just giving a brief introduction and its implementation using sklearn.
 PCA is a systematized way to transform input features into principal components (PCs) or new features.
 PCs are directions in data that maximizes variance or minimizes information loss when you perform projection or compression down onto those PCs.
 Here information loss is the distance between old data point to its new transformed value and variance means variability or uniqueness of the dataset.

+So, PCA is different from feature selection is that in PCA combines similar (correlated) features and creates new ones while feature selection doesn't combine features, it just evaluates their quality, predictive power and selects the best set.

 * ```n_components``` (int): number of components to keep with default value is min(n_samples, n_features)
 * ```whiten``` (bool): transform data to unit variance and zero mean